Labour Law

 Scenario 1: Foreign Worker, Turkish Employer in Turkey

-- Turkish labour law fully applies,
+- Turkish labour law applies in full,

-- Work permit, residence permit are required,
+- A work permit and a residence permit are required,

-- SGK registration mandatory,
+- SGK (social insurance) registration is mandatory,

-- Tax and social security obligations on Turkish employer.
+- Tax and social security obligations fall on the Turkish employer.

 Scenario 2: Foreign Worker, Foreign Employer in Turkey

 A foreigner lives in Turkey but works remotely for a foreign company.
-This is most complex scenario:
+This is the most complex scenario:

 - What is the foreigner's residence status in Turkey?

-- Where is foreigner socially insured?
+- Where is the foreigner socially insured?

 Scenario 3: Turkish Citizen, Foreign Employer in Turkey